simonmichael/hledger/hledger/Hledger/Cli/Commands/Aregister.md

 use `aregister` for reconciling real-world asset/liability accounts and `register` for reviewing detailed revenues/expenses.

+`aregister` shows the register for just one account (and its subaccounts).
-An account must be specified as the first argument.
-This can be a full account name or an account pattern (regular expression).
+This account must be specified as the first argument.
+You can write either the full account name, or a case-insensitive regular expression which will select the alphabetically first matched account.
+(Eg if you have `assets:aaa:checking` and `assets:bbb:checking` accounts, `hledger areg checking` would select `assets:aaa:checking`.)

 Any additional arguments form a query which will filter the transactions shown.